getrudech/newsportal/README.md

 The heroku databse is #postgresql-rugged-71171

 ###License
-This project is licensed under the MIT Open Source license Copyright (c) 2021. [getty]
+This project is licensed under the MIT Open Source license Copyright (c) 2021. [getty].